edouardproust/42_so_long/README.md

 ```
 ./so_long <map_filepath>
 ```
-Replace `map_filepath` by the path of any map path located in `test/map/` folder.
+Replace `map_filepath` by the path of any map located in `test/map/` folder.
 Example:
 ```
 ./so_long test/map/5.suspicious_meadow.ber
 ```